 Thank you for your interest in the Stanford Law School Empirical Research Fellowship.
 All positions for the incoming 2024-2025 cohort have been filled, so we are no longer accepting applications.
 Applications for the 2025-2026 cohort should open around August/September 2024.
 We encourage prospective applicants to review this webpage for updated information.

-Please address your cover letter to both of the following professors:
+Please address your cover letter to the following professors:

 - John J. Donohue

 Please feel free to specify if there are particular research areas that are of interest to you, but we do not suggest that you specify individual faculty members.